kkincade/manager-readme/README.md

 ## Communication

 My job is to serve you, not the other way around.
 Very few things are more important than talking with you.
-My calendar is full of meetings, and it may be intimidating to schedule something with me, but **if you want to talk with me, let’s talk**.
+My calendar might be full of meetings and it may be intimidating to schedule time with me, but **if you want to talk with me, let’s talk**.
 If you see an opening on my calendar, please schedule something (no need to ask first).
 If there is an urgent need, send me a message or knock on my door, and I will make time.

 My hierarchy of communication preferences is as follows:
 1. In-the-flesh conversations